Studying Tips for Finals

 Of course, there are going to be plenty of people who swear by all-nighters.
-Our online college isn’t here to question your success (or your methods), but we are here to give you tips that are proven to help people during the stressful time that finals is — and these tips are also proven to work.
+Our online college isn’t here to question your success (or your methods), but we are here to give you tips that are proven to help people during the stressful time that finals is.

 We know you want to order fast food or eat whatever crumbs you can scrounge up.
 You’re hungry, there’s no time to cook or grocery shop, we get it!
 However, eating junk food is not going to help your mind or your body.
 You’ll feel physically better when you eat healthy, and when you feel great, you’ll do great.

-Lots of organizations around finals times set up free food or free meals for college students, churches in particular often have something set up.
+Plenty of organizations around finals set up free food or free meals for college students — churches in particular often have something set up.
 Look around or ask around, then you can combine studying with a good, healthy meal at the same time.
 Which brings us to our next point…

 Find a Good Place to Study

 When you really need to buckle down and get to business, you need the right environment.
 Your bedroom, the couch where Netflix is blaring in the background, the kitchen table where everyone’s talking — these places just won’t do.
 It’s essential that you find a quiet place to study that will help you be successful.
 Seek out your nearest library or coffee shop to set yourself up for success.